schnatterer/termux-scripts/README.md

 # Batch backup
 # Backup all user apps (might be several hundreds!)
+# Dont forget to backup /sdcard, /data/misc/keystore, etc. in addition (see above)
 ./backup-all-user.sh user@host:/my/folder/backup/backup
 # Restores all apps from a folder (except termux, because this would cancel restore process!)
+# It the app does not work as expected after restore, consider restoring the keystreo (see above)
 ./restore-all.sh user@host:/my/folder/backup/
 # Restore termux separately, if necessary
 ./restore-app.sh com.nxp.taginfolite user@host:/backup/my/folder/backup